Kuźnica Strobińska

 Kuźnica Strobińska (/pl/) is a village in the administrative district of Gmina Osjaków, within Wieluń County, Łódź Voivodeship, in central Poland.
-It lies approximately 4 km east of Osjaków, 20 km north-east of Wieluń, and 70 km south-west of the regional capital Łódź.

 History

 During the German occupation of Poland (World War II), in 1940, the German gendarmerie carried out expulsions of Poles, who were placed in a transit camp in Łódź, and then young Poles were deported to forced labour in Germany and German-occupied France, and others were deported to the General Government in the more eastern part of German-occupied Poland.
 Houses and farms of expelled Poles were handed over to German colonists as part of the Lebensraum policy.